pynq.allocate function is used to allocate memory that will be used by IP

 any shape and data-type supported by numpy to be used with PYNQ.

 additional properties and methods suited for use with the programmable logic.

 device_addressis the address that should be passed to the programmable logic to access the buffer

 coherentis True if the buffer is cache-coherent between the PS and PL

-flushflushes a non-coherent or mirrored buffer ensuring that any changes by the PS are visible to the PL
+flushflushes a non-coherent buffer ensuring that any changes by the PS are visible to the PL

-invalidateinvalidates a non-coherent or mirrored buffer ensuring any changes by the PL are visible to the PS
+invalidateinvalidates a non-coherent buffer ensuring any changes by the PL are visible to the PS

 Create a contiguous array of 5 32-bit unsigned integers